Road Bike vs. Mountain Bike: Understanding the Differences

 - Rugged components are designed to take abuse from mountain biking in rough terrain.

-- Wide, knobby tires provide traction on a variety of surfaces.
+- Wide, knobby tires provide traction on a variety of surfaces, even mud.

 - Different suspension options provide a plush ride and help absorb bumps.

-- The more upright position is usually more comfortable and allows for more control in technical climbing, as well as descending.
+- The more upright position and frame geometry are usually more comfortable and allow for more control in technical climbing, as well as descending.

 - Wide, knobby tires have a lot of rolling resistance on the road and smooth surfaces, making them slower and noisier than a slick road tire.